Behringer: FCC dispute

-In February 2006, the US Federal Communications Commission (FCC) fined Behringer $1M, issuing a Notice of Apparent Liability against Behringer, claiming that 50 of the company's products had not been tested for conducted and radiated emissions limits as required by US law, and noting that Behringer continued to sell the products for a year after being notified.
-Behringer's position was that they believed that since the units had passed stringent European CE standards, they would also comply with FCC verification requirements.
+In February 2006, the US Federal Communications Commission (FCC) fined Behringer $1M.
+The FFC issued a Notice of Apparent Liability claiming that 50 products had not been tested for conducted and radiated emissions limits as required by US law, and noted that it continued to sell the products for a year after being notified.
+Behringer's position was that, since the units had passed stringent European CE standards, they would also comply with FCC verification requirements.
 According to Behringer, it had overlooked the differences in testing standards and procedures under FCC and European requirements.
-The company has since implemented a complete UL certified safety and EMC testing laboratory under the UL Certified Witness Program, including in-house audits and global regulatory review systems.
+It has since implemented a complete UL certified safety and EMC testing laboratory under the UL Certified Witness Program, including in-house audits and global regulatory review systems.

 Legal cases

 In June 1997, the Mackie company (now LOUD Technologies) accused Behringer of trademark and trade dress infringement, and brought suit seeking $327M in damages.
 The claims were later rejected by the court.
 In their suit, Mackie said that Behringer had had a history of copying products by other manufacturers and selling them as their own.
 The Mackie suit detailed an instance, in which Behringer was sued by Aphex Systems for copying the Aural Exciter Type F. In that case Aphex Systems won DM690,000.
 The Mackie suit also mentioned similar cases filed by BBE, dbx and Drawmer.
 On 30 November 1999, the U.S. District Court in Seattle, Washington, dismissed Mackie claims that Behringer had infringed on Mackie copyrights with its MX 8000 mixer, noting that circuit schematics are not covered by copyright laws.

 In 2005, Roland Corporation sued to enforce Roland's trade dress, trademark, and other intellectual property rights with regard to Behringer's recently released guitar pedals.
 The companies came to a confidential settlement in 2006 after Behringer changed their designs.

 In 2009, Peavey Electronics Corporation filed two lawsuits against various companies under the Behringer/Music Group umbrella for patent infringement, federal and common law trademark infringement, false designation of origin, trademark dilution and unfair competition.
-In 2011 The Music Group filed a countersuit against Peavey for "false advertising, false patent marking and unfair competition."
+In 2011 the Music Group filed a countersuit against Peavey for "false advertising, false patent marking and unfair competition."

 In 2017, Music Group filed a defamation lawsuit against Dave Smith Instruments, a Dave Smith Instruments engineer, and 20 Gearslutz forum users.
 The case was dismissed as a SLAPP lawsuit.